ant0nee/party-game-server-side/README.md

 outputs:
-  success - true if operation successful (boolean) canSubmit - true if the user is able to submit an answer (if the answer is null)
+  success - true if operation successful (boolean) canSubmit - true if the user is able to submit an answer (if the answer is null) answerType - a number to represent the format the answer should be submitted as
 ```
 #### setAnswer.php
 ```